CyanAvatarStudios/MoteMancerExampleMods/README.md

 You should not include Harmony yourself.
 Instead:

-- Add "harmony_support" as a dependency
+- Add "harmony_support" as a dependency in the mod json file.
-- Subscribe to it on Steam Workshop \<todo link>
+- Subscribe to [the mod](todo) on Steam Workshop

 This prevents version conflicts between mods.